 Created in 1983, the Utah Commission on Criminal & Juvenile Justice (CCJJ) is the coordinating body for criminal and juvenile justice policy in Utah.
 CCJJ is in the unique position of delivering an objective and wide-ranging research and grant agenda, ensuring that current and sought after justice policies rest on sound data and analysis with the goal of reducing crime in Utah.
 We are staffed by various experts in their field who assist the Commission in fulfilling its duties.

-- protects the constitutional rights of those accused, and affords a just process for those who violate the law
+- Ensures the safety and security of all citizens, provides assistance for victims, and affords a just process for those who violate the law

-- is founded on principles of inclusivity and respect for diversity, timely and equal access to services, and a comprehensive and holistic approach to criminal and juvenile justice based on research and evidence based practices."
+- Is founded on principles of respect for diversity, timely and equal access to services, and a comprehensive approach to criminal and juvenile justice that includes prevention and treatment.

 CCJJ is made up of 25 voting members set in statute 63M-7-2 and has a three prong mission:

 - Promote broad philosophical agreement concerning the objectives of the criminal justice system in Utah